VeritasSoftware/AspNetCore.ApiGateway/Docs/README_AzureFunctions.md

-# API Gateway as a RESTful Minimal API Facade
+# API Gateway as Azure Functions Facade

-The API Gateway is engineered as a Minimal API facade.
+The API Gateway is engineered as a Azure Functions facade.

-You can hook up **Authorization**, **Swagger** etc. just like any Minimal API.
+You can hook up **Authorization** etc. just like any Azure Function.

 |Packages|Version|Downloads|
 |---------------------------|:---:|:---:|